daniel-butler-irl/VS_Code_Catalog_Json_Editor/docs/phase_3.md

 2. **Developer Documentation:**

    - **Architecture Overview:**
-     - Description of the extension’s architecture, including core components and their interactions.
+     - Description of the extension's architecture, including core components and their interactions.

    - **Extension Points and Plugin API:**
      - Detailed documentation of the plugin API, including available interfaces, methods, and events.